 To address this problem, MarkCo Plumbing installed around 90 CircuitSolver® balancing valves in their DHWS.
 CircuitSolvers were installed at the end of each hot water branch in the system, replacing the manual balancing valves.

 These self-actuating, thermostatic recirculation valves automatically and continuously adjusted the flow to maintain the specified temperature at the end of each domestic hot water supply line.
 No manual balancing was required.

 After the successful CircuitSolver® installation, St. Elizabeth Healthcare Edgewood now has access to an on-demand hot water supply in all wings, on every floor, at every fixture.
 CircuitSolver® was able to balance the system when engineers could not.

 The CircuitSolver® is a thermostatic, self-actuating balancing valve that continuously and automatically adjusts the flow through each branch of a domestic hot water recirculation system to maintain the specified temperature at the end of each branch, regardless of fluctuations in hot water demand.
 It is a direct replacement for manual balancing valves and eliminates balancing labor and callbacks.

 Legionnaires’ disease is arguably the hottest topic in the plumbing industry today.

-Since its initial discovery, the bacteria has been found to be pervasive in large-scale water systems, leading to offices, hospitals, hotels and other sizeable buildings to double down on their sanitization, identification and prevention efforts.
+Since its initial discovery, the bacteria has been found to be pervasive in large-scale water systems, leading offices, hospitals, hotels, and other sizeable buildings to double down on their sanitization, identification, and prevention efforts.